 Well, it looks like Covid-19 is not going away anytime soon.
 If you’ve been stuck at home for days on end, you might be feeling a little lethargic and wondering how in the world you’re going to survive this?
-Being active is a great way to start.
+There are several health and fitness myths that pop up time and time again.
+Their time has long passed and these myths are not only confusing, but they are downright harmful.
+But being active is a great way to start.

 With Covid-19, keeping a healthy lifestyle is now more essential than ever.
 Being active is known to have many health benefits, both physically and mentally.
 Studies have shown that being fit boosts our immune systems and improves our body's ability to fight off germs.
 Aside from the fact that you could lose weight along the way, regular exercise is also known to increase energy levels and produce positive feelings as it triggers the release of mood-raising endorphins.